“This makes Lizzie Borden look like a choirgirl. Lizzie Borden was mild in comparison.”

 The sentences still make Alan Silvia pause in disbelief.
 Even 42 years after one of the most gruesome crime scenes in his career, the Massachusetts State Representative needs a moment before discussing the murders of Doreen Levesque, Barbara Ann Raposa and Karen Marsden.

 “You think of what they did to Karen,” Silvia told FrontPageDetectives.
 “They dragged her a mile and a half, through backwoods and paths, pulling her hair out, kicking her teeth loose.
 They didn’t just kill her.
-They decapitated her and they made her suffer.
+They decapitated her and they made her suffer."

-“These were vicious homicides that went above and beyond.
+He added, “These were vicious homicides that went above and beyond.
 It’s just amazing when you think of it.
 It’s hard to put into a category.”